Boustead Heavy Industries Corporation: Acquisition of Contraves Advanced Devices

-In July 2010, Rheinmetall Defence of Düsseldorf, Germany, and Boustead Heavy Industries Corporation Bhd of Kuala Lumpur, Malaysia, entered a strategic agreement for the joint ownership of Contraves Advanced Devices Sdn Bhd located in Malacca.
+In July 2010, Rheinmetall Defence of Düsseldorf, Germany, and Boustead Heavy Industries Corporation of Kuala Lumpur, Malaysia, entered a strategic agreement for the joint ownership of Contraves Advanced Devices Sdn Bhd located in Malacca.
 Under the joint agreement, Boustead Heavy Industries Corporation took up a 51% stake in the Rheinmetall subsidiary Contraves Advanced Devices effective 1 July 2010.
 Rheinmetall retained a 49% share in Contraves Advanced Devices and control of the operational management.
 Rheinmetall Defence and Boustead intended a further collaboration to serve new markets as well as enabling a technology transfer that would substantially benefit both Malaysian industry and the Malaysian Armed Forces.
 The partnership sought to foster the growth of high-tech production in Malaysia to strengthen the country's defence technology industrial base and open additional opportunities for exports.

 Forming of Pyrotechnical Ordnance Malaysia

-In May 2011, Boustead Heavy Industries expanded into the munitions industry when it signed a joint-venture deal with Prokhas Managers Sdn Bhd (PMSB), a Ministry of Finance (Malaysia) company to supply artillery propellants to the Malaysian Armed Forces.
+In May 2011, Boustead Heavy Industries Corporation expanded into the munitions industry when it signed a joint-venture deal with Prokhas Managers Sdn Bhd (PMSB), a Ministry of Finance (Malaysia) company to supply artillery propellants to the Malaysian Armed Forces.
 Under the joint venture, the new company, Pyrotechnical Ordnance Malaysia Sdn Bhd, would produce double base artillery propellants at a plant located on a 21-acre site in Bentong, Pahang.
 BHIC has invested RM58 million into the plant and the plant was expected to produce munitions by Q3 2012.
 BHIC owns a 49% stake in the company.

 Acquisition of MHS Aviation

-In June 2011, Boustead Heavy Industries expanded into the aviation industry by completing the acquisition of a 51% stake in MHS Aviation, Malaysia's largest helicopter service company, with 70% of the market value.
+In June 2011, Boustead Heavy Industries Corporation expanded into the aviation industry by completing the acquisition of a 51% stake in MHS Aviation, Malaysia's largest helicopter service company, with 70% of the market value.
 The acquisition cost Boustead Heavy Industries RM100 million.
 MHS Aviation's principal activity is the provision of helicopter services to oil and gas companies such as Sarawak Shell Berhad, Esso Production Malaysia Inc. and Petronas Carigali Sdn Bhd.
 It is also the leading civilian supplier of aircraft charter, search & rescue, emergency medical services and providing training, engineering and technical services.

+Sell of Boustead Naval Shipyard

+In 2024, Boustead Heavy Industries Corporation sells Boustead Naval Shipyard to the Government through Ministry of Finance's company Ocean Sunshine.
+The company then rebranded as Lumut Naval Shipyard or LUNAS.